Free and exclusive discount codes for hundreds of tours and & travel services in Iceland 🇮🇸

 A very nice Icelandic turf house.

-A very nice Icelandic turf house.
+It’s a lovely Icelandic turf house.
 Photo by Lydur Skulason – published under Wikipedia Creative Commons 2.0

 Grandpa didn’t glorify the past

-Forget Playstation, here is a bright tallow candle for you!
+Forget PlayStation; here is a bright tallow candle for you!

 The darkness of an Icelandic turf hut made candles made from sheep tallow an otherworldly luxury during old-time Icelandic Christmas.
 People mostly used small lamps that burned liver oil from fish, birds, or whales.
 The result was a bad smell, poor lighting, and smoke.
 However, at Christmas, it was customary to give children tallow candles, and it must have been incredible for them to have many brightly burning candles in the dark semi-subterranean turf houses in which people lived through a long winter.

-Christmas trees were non-existant
+Christmas trees were nonexistent

 It was also customary to feed children well during Christmas.
 One of my favorite Icelandic Christmas songs is about precisely that.
 The lyrics are, in my poor translation, something like: